81 Important agile terminologies you need to know

 So let us dive deeper into the Agile terminology, shall we?

-List of important Agile terminologies
+List of important agile terminologies that you must know

-1. Acceptance Test-Driven Development
+1. Acceptance test-driven development

-2. Acceptance Testing
+2. Acceptance testing

-An acceptance test is a formal explanation of a software product’s behavior in the glossary of Agile terms, usually given in the form of an example of a usage scenario.
-For such cases or circumstances, various notations and techniques have been offered.
+In such cases or circumstances, experts have proposed various notations and techniques.
 In many cases, the goal is to use a software tool to automate the execution of such tests, either ad-hoc for the development team or off the shelf.

 3. Antipattern

-4. Automated Build
+4. Automated build

 Within the confines of software development, a “build” refers to converting files and other assets under a developer’s responsibility into a cohesive software product in a final consumable form.
-So when we say the build is automated, we mean that the steps are repeatable and require no human interaction or intervention.
-It also means that the build can be performed with no information other than what is already stored in the source code repository.

-5. Backlog Refinement (Backlog grooming)
+5. Backlog refinement (backlog grooming)

 Behavior Driven Development (BDD), is an agile practice where you have team members deliberate the usually anticipated behavior of a given system to create a collective understanding of expected functionality.

-7. Burndown Chart
+7. Burndown chart

 Burndown and burnup charts show how much output (in hours, narrative points, or backlog items) a team has produced during an iteration or project and is one of the critical terms in this compilation of Agile terms.

-8. Business Agility
+8. Business agility

 Business agility refers to an organization’s ability to detect and adapt to changes within and outside to provide value to its customers.

-9. Collective Ownership
+9. Collective ownership

 Collective code ownership is the express agreement that any team member can make changes to any code file as needed to fulfill a development task, fix a problem, or improve the overall structure of the code.

-10. Continuous Deployment
+10. Continuous deployment

-11. Continuous Integration
+11. Continuous integration

 Continuous Integration is the process of merging code changes into a shared repository numerous times per day to release a new version of a product at any time.
 This necessitates a repeatable and automated integration approach.

-12. CRC Cards
+12. CRC cards

 CRC, or what is more commonly known as Class Responsibility Collaborator, is an object-oriented design tool that teams can use to talk about what a class should know and do and how it interacts with other classes and other Agile terms

-13. Customer Development
+13. Customer development

 Customer development is a four-step strategy for validating assumptions about your product and business using a scientific manner.

-14. Daily Meeting
+14. Daily meeting

 One of the most widely used Agile strategies is the daily meeting, which allows a team to get together regularly to coordinate their efforts.

-15. Definition of Done
+15. Definition of done

 The definition of done is an agreed-upon list of actions that the conclusion of a sprint must complete bringing a product increment, usually represented by a user story, to a finished state.

-16. Definition of Ready
+16. Definition of ready

 The definition of Ready entails establishing specific criteria that a user narrative must achieve to be accepted into a subsequent iteration.
 Typically, this is based on the INVEST matrix.